 The inspector observed that responsive behaviours (How residents who are living with dementia or other conditions may communicate or express their physical discomfort, or discomfort with their social or physical environment) were well managed.
-The centre was calm and most residents were engaged in meaningful occupation or social interactions throughout the day.
 Some residents were observed walking with purpose around the centre and staff were seen to discreetly monitor these residents to ensure their safety whilst they mobilised around the unit.
-One resident who displayed signs of agitation was supported in a calm and caring manner by a member of staff.
+One resident who displayed responsive behaviours was supported in a calm and caring manner by a member of staff.